confluentinc/kafka-workshop/README.md

 ## Exercise 1: Producing and Consuming to Kafka topics

+1. Run the workshop application by typing

+        docker-compose up -d

-1. Run the workshop application by typing `docker-compose up -d` from the project root.
-This will start up a Kafka broker, a Zookeeper node, and a KSQL container, and a worker container.
-The "worker" is a helper container with some data and tools in it.
+    from the project root.
+This will start up a Kafka broker, a Zookeeper node, and a KSQL server.

-2. Get into the worker container by typing `docker-compose run worker bash`.
-This will get you a terminal inside the container.
+    We're using the `kafkacat` tool to interact with the Kafka cluster, invoked here through Docker Compose. `kafkacat` is a similar command-line tool to others that you may have seen including `kafka-console-consumer` and `kafka-console-producer` etc.

-3. Verify that you have connectivity to your Kafka cluster by typing `kafkacat -b kafka1:9092 -L`.
+3. Verify that you have connectivity to your Kafka cluster by typing

+        docker-compose exec worker \
+        kafkacat -b kafka1:9092 \
+                 -L

     This will list all cluster metadata, which at this point isn't much.

-4. Produce a single record into the `movies-raw` topic from the `streams-demo/data/movies-json.js` file.
-Hint: use `tail -n 1` to pipe a single record to `kafkacat`, and check out the `-P` and `-t` command line switches at `kafkacat --help`.
+4. Produce a single record into the `movies-raw` topic from the `movies-json.js` file which you can view your local `worker/data` folder, and is mounted to the container.

+        docker-compose exec worker \
+        kafkacat -b kafka1:9092 \
+                 -P -c 1 \
+                 -t movies-raw \
+                 -l /data/movies-json.js

+    Hint: you can see the flags available to you with kafkacat by running: `docker-compose exec kafkacat kafkacat -h`.

 5. Once you've produced a record to the topic, open up a new terminal tab or window and consume it using `kafkacat` and the `-C` switch.

+        docker-compose exec worker \
+        kafkacat -b kafka1:9092 \
+                 -C \
+                 -t movies-raw \

 6. Go back to the producer terminal tab and send two records to the topic using `tail -n 2`.
 (It's okay that one of these is a duplicate.)

+        docker-compose exec worker \
+        kafkacat -b kafka1:9092 \
+                 -P -c 2 \
+                 -t movies-raw \
+                 -l /data/movies-json.js

 7. For fun, keep the consumer tab visible and run this shell script in the producer tab:

+        docker-compose exec worker bash -c '
-		cat streams-demo/data/movies-json.js | while read in;
+        cat /data/movies-json.js | while read in;
         do
         echo $in | kafkacat -b kafka1:9092 -P -t movies-raw sleep 1
-		done
+        done'

+    Press Ctrl-C to cancel this script after you've observed the messages arriving in the consumer.

-8. Be sure to finish up by dumping all movie data into the `movies-raw` topic with `cat movies-json.js | kafkacat -b kafka1:9092 -P -t movies-raw`.
+8. Be sure to finish up by dumping all movie data into the `movies-raw` topic with

+        docker-compose exec worker \
+        kafkacat -b kafka1:9092 \
+                 -P \
+                 -t movies-raw \
+                 -l /data/movies-json.js

 ## Exercise 2: Kafka Connect